-Fact: The National Institutes of Health, the Centers for Disease Control and Prevention, and the American Psychiatric Association all recognize ADHD as a medical condition.
+Fact: The National Institutes of Health, the Centers for Disease Control and Prevention, and the American Psychiatric Association all recognize ADHD as a difference in how the brain develops.
 In fact, it's one of the most common conditions in childhood.
 Millions of kids and adults in the U.S. have it.

 If you have personal experience with ADHD, you know how real it is and how big an impact it can have on everyday living.
 Read how an expert, a parent, and a young adult respond to the question “Is ADHD real?”

 Myth #2: People with ADHD just need to try harder.

 Fact: ADHD isn’t a problem of motivation or laziness.
 Kids and adults who have it are often trying as hard as they can to pay attention.

 Telling people with ADHD to “just focus” is like asking someone who’s nearsighted to just see farther.
 The reason they struggle with attention has nothing to do with attitude.
 It's because of differences in the way their brain functions and how it’s structured.